QwabenaBoateng/Angiesplug/README.md

 -- Create storage bucket for product images
 INSERT INTO storage.buckets (id, name, public) VALUES ('products', 'products', true);

+-- Note: Brand images will be stored in the existing 'angies-db' bucket under a 'brands/' folder

 -- Set up RLS policies
 CREATE POLICY "Public profiles are viewable by everyone" ON profiles FOR SELECT USING (true);
 CREATE POLICY "Users can insert their own profile" ON profiles FOR INSERT WITH CHECK (auth.uid() = id);
 CREATE POLICY "Users can update their own profile" ON profiles FOR UPDATE USING (auth.uid() = id);

 CREATE POLICY "Categories are viewable by everyone" ON categories FOR SELECT USING (true);

+CREATE POLICY "Brands are viewable by everyone" ON brands FOR SELECT USING (true);
+CREATE POLICY "Brands can be inserted by authenticated users" ON brands FOR INSERT WITH CHECK (auth.role() = 'authenticated');
+CREATE POLICY "Brands can be updated by authenticated users" ON brands FOR UPDATE USING (auth.role() = 'authenticated');
+CREATE POLICY "Brands can be deleted by authenticated users" ON brands FOR DELETE USING (auth.role() = 'authenticated');
 CREATE POLICY "Only admins can manage categories" ON categories FOR ALL USING ( EXISTS (
     SELECT 1 FROM profiles